 Choosing a Tour Company

 Having a regrettably unfavorable safari experience at Yala National Park the day before our Bundala trip, I could never stress enough to do your research first and choose a responsible tour company.

 Safari is a great way of encountering wildlife in their natural environment.
 Because you cannot get off the jeep and wander on your own, making the best out of the tour will largely depend on how the tour company handles the safari.

 We went with Nature Odyssey, the wildlife and adventures arm of Walkers Tours Ltd., for our Bundala National Park Safari.
 Yes, they sponsored the tour, but I did my research before approaching this company.
 I chose them for the following reasons: they promote ecotourism, they implement carbon emissions reduction program and they employ efforts on waste minimization in delivering their services.

 Vidupa and Viraj made a good team, with Viraj driving slowly and Vidupa signaling to stop whenever he spotted animals.
 We never felt rushed during the tour and learned so much about the different behaviors of birds from our naturalist.
 His passion for knowledge about wildlife and their protection is very inspiring.

-There sure are a lot of safari jeeps waiting for tourists at the A2- Bundala park bound junction, for Bundala National Park, but as I have mentioned, it is important to do your research and choose a responsible company like Nature Odyssey/ Walkers Tours.
+There sure are a lot of safari jeeps waiting for tourists at the A2- Bundala park bound junction, for Bundala National Park.
+However, as I have mentioned, it is important to do your research and choose a responsible company like Nature Odyssey/ Walkers Tours.

 Hotels Near Bundala National Park